ocapn/syrup/draft-specification.md

 Syrup is a lightweight and easy-to-implement data serialization format.
 A serialized Syrup structure is canonicalized; the same data thus always serializes to the same set of octets (8 bit values).

 Syrup is a *binary* serialization format; data is not encoded within text, but as the raw underlying data, preventing common escaping bugs.
-Syrup also provides an easy way to canonicalized as unordered data types are sorted by the octet which is simple to implement.
+Syrup is an easy way to canonicalize; unordered data types are sorted by the octet, which is simple to implement.

 Syrup is a serialization of the [Preserves](https://preserves.gitlab.io/preserves/) data model.
 However, knowledge of Preserves is not required to use Syrup.